Jarena Lee

 Jarena Lee (February 11, 1783 – February 3, 1864) was the first woman preacher in the African Methodist Episcopal Church (AME).
-Born into a free Black family, in New Jersey, Lee asked the founder of the AME church, Richard Allen, to be a preacher.
+Born into a free Black family in New Jersey, Lee asked the founder of the AME church, Richard Allen, to be a preacher.
 Although Allen initially refused, after hearing her preach in 1819, Allen approved her preaching ministry.
 A leader in the Wesleyan-Holiness movement, Lee preached the doctrine of entire sanctification as an itinerant pastor throughout the pulpits of the African Methodist Episcopal denomination.
-In 1836, Lee became the first African American woman to publish her autobiography.
+In 1836, Lee became the first African American woman to publish an autobiography.

 Early life

 Jarena Lee was born on February 11, 1783, in Cape May, New Jersey, according to the details she published later in life in an autobiography.
-She recounts that she was born into a free black family, but from the age of 7, she began to work as a live-in servant with a white family.
+She recounts that she was born into a free black family, and that from the age of 7, she began to work as a live-in servant with a white family.
 Not much detail is known of her family or her early life.
-As a teenager, she moved from New Jersey to Philadelphia, Pennsylvania, where she continued in domestic service.

 Lee later recalled that she did not receive religious instruction as a child.
+She was not formally educated, but taught herself to write.

-When she was older, however, she was introduced to Christian teachings during religious revivals, and felt herself to be a "wretched sinner."
-She recounts that she struggled with suicidal thoughts and fantasized about drowning herself on at least several occasions.
+In 1804, Lee was first introduced to Christianity by a Presbyterian missionary.
+In 1804, she moved from New Jersey to Philadelphia, Pennsylvania, where she continued in domestic service.
+While there, she was introduced to Christian teachings during religious revivals at Allen's church, and felt herself to be a "wretched sinner."
+Bishop Richard Allen's teachings inspired her to convert, but she continued to struggle in the male dominated church.
+She recounted that she struggled with suicidal thoughts and fantasized about drowning herself on at least several occasions.
 Through prayer, she finally felt justified and was baptized.
 After three months of constant prayer, she felt that she had been fully sanctified by the Holy Spirit.

+In 1807, Lee began hearing voices telling her to "Go preach the Gospel!
+Preach the Gospel; I will put words in your mouth."
+Lee then told Richard Allen that God had spoken to her and commanded her to preach, but Allen said that there was no provision for women preachers in the Methodist Church.